jmpressjs/jmpress.js/README.md

 # jmpress.js

-It's a jQuery fork of https://github.com/bartaz/impress.js and a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
+It's a jQuery port of https://github.com/bartaz/impress.js and a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.